 - Repetitive transcranial magnetic stimulation (rTMS) is an FDA-approved procedure that uses a magnetic coil to stimulate specific brain areas over a series of treatments lasting several weeks.
 Patients are wide awake and feel no pain or discomfort.

 - Vagal nerve stimulation (VNS) is an operation that puts a device under the collarbone and then attaches a thin wire to the vagus nerve in your neck.
 The device sends signals to regions of the brain that affect mood.

 - Deep brain stimulation (DBS) is an experimental procedure that puts thin electrodes deep within the brain to directly stimulate areas that handle emotions.

 What Else You Can Do

-No matter what your treatment includes, your doctor may also suggest you do some things your own, such get more exercise, eat better, and lose weight.
+No matter what your treatment includes, your doctor may also suggest you do some things on your own, such as get more exercise, eat better, and lose weight.
 All of these can help your mood.

 It’s also important that you get enough sleep.
 If you’re having problems sleeping, let your doctor know.
 It may also help to cut back on caffeine and alcohol.